Drakovek/gallery-dvk/docs/configuration.md

     website:
     {
-        "webpage_sleep": 1.0,
+        "sleep": 1.0,
-        "download_sleep": 2.5
+        "sleep-request": 2.5
     }

 ***Description***

-The amount of time to wait in seconds after loading a webpage and downloading a file, respectively.
+The amount of time to wait in seconds after downloading a file and loading a webpage, respectively.
 Increasing this wait time can reduce load on bandwidth and reduce the number of response errors.

 ## Extractor-Specific Options